<img height="1" width="1" src="https://www.facebook.com/tr?id=4160949140796750&amp;ev=PageView &amp;noscript=1">

 Provided that the hospital has the means to do so, yes.
 The clinic or hospital will be able to forward the required documentation on, though this is not available everywhere.

-Is there any cost to registering a birth?
+Is there any cost to registering a birth in Spain?

-No. Generally speaking, all duties performed by the Registro Civil are free of charge.
+No. Generally speaking, all duties performed by the hospital or the Registro Civil are free of charge.

 You can find additional, basic information about the Civil Registry on the Ministry of Justice’s English language website.